ycexiao/scikit-package/doc/source/skpackage-guide.rst

 #. git add and commit the changes.
 The commit message can be ``git commit -m "style: apply black to all files in the project directory"``.

 #.
 Create a pull request into ``main``.
-The pull request title can be ``cookiecut: Apply black to project directory with no manual edits``.
+The pull request title can be ``scikit-package Apply black to project directory with no manual edits``.

 #.
 After the ``black`` branch has been merged to ``main``, type ``git checkout main && git pull upstream main`` and create a new branch called ``precommit`` by typing ``git checkout -b precommit``.

 #.
-Copy and paste two files of ``.flake8`` `here <https://github.com/Billingegroup/cookiecutter/blob/main/%7B%7B%20cookiecutter.repo_name%20%7D%7D/.flake8>`_ and ``.pre-commit-config.yaml`` `here <https://github.com/Billingegroup/cookiecutter/blob/main/%7B%7B%20cookiecutter.repo_name%20%7D%7D/.pre-commit-config.yaml>`_ to your project directory.
+Copy and paste two files of ``.flake8`` `here <https://github.com/Billingegroup/scikit-package/blob/main/%7B%7B%20scikit-package.repo_name%20%7D%7D/.flake8>`_ and ``.pre-commit-config.yaml`` `here <https://github.com/Billingegroup/scikit-package/blob/main/%7B%7B%20scikit-package.repo_name%20%7D%7D/.pre-commit-config.yaml>`_ to your project directory.
 Cross-check with https://github.com/diffpy/diffpy.utils.

 #.
 Run ``pre-commit run --all-files`` in your Terminal.
 This will attempt to lint your code such as docstrings, extra spaces, across all file types such as ``.yml``, ``.md``, ``.rst``, etc. However, most likely, you will have to manually fix some of the errors raised by ``flake8``.